kuntiniong/concert-ticket-app/README.md

 6. Update the concert's available tickets
 ```

-- 1.3 Setup a route to connect the controller to the API endpoints and tested with Postman
+- 1.3 Setup a route to connect the controller to the API endpoints and test with Postman

 ### 2. Integrating Google Sheets as the User-side CMS
-- 2.1 Write a Google Apps Script to sync Google Sheets with Strapi and perform real-time CRUD operations (i.e. when the spreadsheet is on editing)
+- 2.1 Write a Google Apps Script to integrate two features using API calls:
+  - i.
+Perform real-time CRUD operations (i.e. when the spreadsheet is on editing) from Sheets to Strapi
+  - ii.
+Fetch ticket quantity updates from Strapi to Sheets
-- 2.2 Setup a installable trigger to enable script automation for external API calls (to Strapi)
+- 2.2 Setup installable triggers to enable script automation for external API calls
 - 2.3 Create a tunnel to expose the local Strapi server to the internet using ngrok for testing
 > *the script should be running in Google's server*